Géo Bernier

-Géo Bernier (Namur, 16 July 1862 – Ixelles, 28 December 1918) was a Belgian painter of landscapes and portraits, but principally of horses.
+Géo Bernier (26 July 1862 – 28 December 1918) was a Belgian painter of landscapes and portraits, but principally of horses.
 He was also a poster designer.

-His artistic talents were discovered early on by Ferdinand Marinus, his drawing teacher in the college of Namur.
+Bernier's artistic talents were discovered early on by Ferdinand Marinus, his drawing teacher in the college of Namur.
 When he moved to Brussels in 1880, he received an education from Michel Van Alphen, a somewhat lesser-known landscape painter.
 In 1883, he entered the academy of Brussels, where he received training from the post-romantic painter Jean-François Portaels (painting), Joseph Stallaert (drawing from nature) and Joseph van Severdonck (historical painting).

-He joined the "Compagnie brésilienne des Tramways bruxellois" and during this time, he took advanced courses in equine anatomy at the Brussels School of Veterinary Medicine.
+Bernier joined the "Compagnie brésilienne des Tramways bruxellois" and during this time, he took advanced courses in equine anatomy at the Brussels School of Veterinary Medicine.
 This opened a pathway to become a specialist in depicting lots of different types of horses.
 Through his acquaintance with Alfred Madoux, director of the magazine "l'Etoile belge", he was able to make sketches in his stables in Auderghem.
 To improve his skills even further, he took dissecting classes at the veterinary school in Brussels.

 In 1893, he co-founded the art group Le Sillon.
 Already in their first annual exhibition of 1893, he was named by critics as one of the greatest Belgian animal painters.
 He also painted a lot of other animals, such as: cows, sheep, pigs, swans, dogs...
 He was also a great admirer of the animal painter Alfred Verwee.